dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

    1. Currency
    1. Depository System (wallet)
    1. Payment System
    1. Blockchain for data provenance.
+Data mining could be used to advance their business models?
    1. Bitcoin is speculative investment, not currency
    1. denationalize money
    1. Bitcoin is a medium of exchange used to purchase goods and services.